Kate-217/applied_statistics_assesment/README.md

 ### Task 3: t-Test Calculation
 Analyzed heart rate data before and after a two-week exercise program by calculating the t-statistic manually and comparing it with scipy.stats.
 ### Task 4: ANOVA
+In this task, the one-way ANOVA test was performed 10,000 times to assess the occurrence of Type II errors.
 ## Contribute
 Contributions are welcome!
 Clone the repository, make your improvements or suggestions, and submit a pull request.
 ## References